A Finite-Difference Trust-Region Method for Convexly Constrained Smooth Optimization: Introduction

 \subsection{Contents}

 The paper is structured as follows.
 In Section \ref{sec:2}, we give the assumptions and auxiliary results.
 In Section \ref{sec:3} we present TRFD-S for problems with relaxable convex constraints and prove worst-case evaluation complexity bounds for nonconvex, convex and Polyak-Lojasiewicz objective functions.
-In Section \ref{sec:4_new}, we propose an adaptation of TRFD-S to unrelaxable bound constraints.
+We also propose an adaptation of TRFD-S to unrelaxable bound constraints in the latter section.
 Finally, in Section \ref{sec:4}, we provide numerical results on benchmark problems for unconstrained and bound constraints sets, in addition to showing a model fitting application.